pnnl/MantisShrimp/README.md

 docker build . -t mantisshrimp docker run -p 5000:5000 mantisshrimp
 ```
-This will launch a flask webapp server accessible from any webrowser by navigating to localhost:5000.
-The webapp has a simple interface that allows you to enter any astrometry one-at-a-time and returns a visualization of the PDF of redshift as well as the cutouts from PanSTARRs, WISE, and GALEX at those coordinates.
+This will launch a flask webapp server accessible from any web browser by navigating to localhost:5000.
+The webapp has a simple interface that allows you to enter any sky-coordinates one-at-a-time and returns a visualization of the PDF of redshift as well as the cutouts from PanSTARRs, WISE, and GALEX at those coordinates, with an option to donwload the cutout and PDF.

 **NOTE: Users should set the gunicorn -w parameter to control the number of workers spawned for running the server.** Most users who are simply testing the server or making quick redshift estimates should choose $N_WORKERS=1.
 See line 40 of the Dockerfile:
 ```bash